• Branding & Design

 WHAT IS NEGATIVE SPACE?

 So, what exactly is negative space?
-In simple words, negative space, or as it is often called, white space, is the area of a design arrangement that is left empty.
-It could be round the subject of the composition or between two or more elements of the subject.
+In simple words, negative space, or as it is often called white space, is the area of a design arrangement that is left empty.
+It could be around the subject of the composition or between two or more elements of the subject.
 More explicitly, it is the latent area created by an active ingredient.

 WHY USE NEGATIVE SPACE IN LOGOS?